tlewowski/zurvan/README.md

 _Zurvan_ is currently *not* tested in the browser, so if you want to use it there, you can either hack it yourself (see: [Zurvan requirements](#requirements)) or contact me.

+Multiple testcases cannot be ran in parallel when using _Zurvan_, as there is only a single time stream for forwarding.

 ## API overview

 ### `zurvan`